 Informal or formal mediation resolves most Cook County family law disputes.
 Informal settlement negotiations often begin shortly after discovery concludes.
 Attorneys for each side negotiate on behalf of their clients.
 Formal mediation usually involves a third-party mediator.
 This person, who is often a retired family law judge, works to facilitate a settlement between the two sides.

 Family law disputes are often emotionally and financially complex.
-For a free consultation with an experienced family law attorney in Hoffman Estates, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Hoffman Estates, contact Andrea Heckman Law.
+Convenient payment plans are available.